promregator/promregator/docs/config.md

 The default value of this option is 5.

 #### Option "promregator.endpoint.auth" (optional)
-Specifies the way how authentication shall be verified, if a request reaches the endpoint.
+Specifies the way how authentication shall be verified, if a request reaches the scraping endpoints of Promregator (e.g. `/metrics` and `/singleTargetMetrics`).
 Valid values are:

 * *NONE*: no authentication verification is required (default)
 * *BASIC*: an authentication verification using HTTP Basic Authentication is performed.
 Valid credentials are taken from `promregator.authentication.basic.username` and `promregator.authentication.basic.password`.